Md-Merazul-Islam/Hotel-Booking-Fontend/README.md

 - **Client Reviews**: View hotel reviews from other users and contribute by `submitting` your reviews after booking.
 - **Dynamic and Responsive Design**: The user interface is built to be dynamic and highly `responsive`, adapting smoothly to different devices and screen sizes for an optimal user experience.
 - **Modern UI**: Leveraging Bootstrap 5, the platform features a sleek and contemporary design, ensuring a visually appealing and intuitive user interface.
+- **Admin Role Management**: Admins can manage roles, add or delete districts, add, delete, or edit hotels, delete users and reviews, and view a dashboard with hotel overviews and booking lists.

 ## Technologies Used: